-Students must make a genuine attempt at ALL assessment tasks.
+The NSW Education Standards Authority expects all students to attempt all assessment tasks.
+Students must make a genuine attempt at all assessment tasks.
+Students are expected to submit assessment tasks by the due date.
 Failure to complete less than 50% of assessment tasks will result immediately in an 'N' determination for that course.
 Students who do not comply with the assessment requirements will not have a moderated assessment mark or an examination mark awarded.
 (ACE Manual)